wed-alshehri/TASKS/README(Market Basket).md

 - payments :Information about payment methods.
 - items: Details of items purchased within orders.

+**Data Source**

+The "Brazilian E-Commerce Dataset" used in this project is available from [Kaggle](https://www.kaggle.com/olistbr/brazilianecommerce).

 **Data Processing**

 The process began with loading the selected files and cleaning the data to remove missing values and duplicates.
 Various analyses were then conducted, including identifying: